-The bridge that doesn’t meet in the middle.
-One of the big benefits of our plan to Travel Australia house sitting is being able to spend time exploring areas that we might otherwise just pass through.
-Beechworth was one little town we wanted to see to experience the ‘time capsule’ effect that seems to be associated with the town.
-From our base in the village of Ned Kelly’s ‘end of the road son’ nightmare, Glenrowan, Beechworth is only a half day excursion so we only set out at lunch time and it seemed no time we were there.
+The bridge that doesn’t meet in the middle is one of the interesting things we came across on this particular day on our house sitting travels.
+We will come to the bridge soon, but first, we checked out the little town of Beechworth to experience the ‘time capsule’ effect.
+From our base in the village Glenrowan, Ned Kelly’s ‘end of the road’ capture that ended on the gallows in Melbourne, Beechworth is only a half day excursion so we only set out at lunch time and it seemed no time we were there.

 Beechworth panorama” by Taken byfir0002